I often get calls from people thinking of buying a Los Angeles home, who inquire about a property already in “Pending” status.

 What does “Pending” mean?

-In our MLS (Multiple Listing Service) we have four main statuses – Active (A), Looking for Backup (B), Pending (P), and Sold (S).
+In our MLS (Multiple Listing Service) we have four main statuses – Active (A), Under Contract (U), Pending (P), and Sold (S).
 There are a few more, Hold, Withdrawn and Canceled, but they are not relevant for this conversation.

 Buyers want to know if they can make a backup offer on a property in Pending status, so I will explain, how this works when handled correctly.

-Until the above contingencies are removed, the longest of which is usually around 17 days, but given the state of the lending industry today, it can be a little longer, the backup offer is still in play.
-Once the contingencies are removed, the status of the property will move into Pending.
+Until the above contingencies are removed, the longest of which is usually around 21 days, but given the state of the lending industry today, it can be a little longer, the backup offer is still in play, and the listing will remain in ‘U’ status.
+Once the contingencies are removed, the status of the property will move into Pending, or ‘P’.
 This is usually an indication that the property is going to sell to the current buyer.
 It is not a 100% guarantee, but not closing would be the exception to the rule.

 If you really love a property, then it would not hurt to put in a backup offer.
 This offer will go through the same process as the original offer.
 It will need to be approved by the Seller.
 There can be more than one backup offer but they are put into position – first backup, second backup, etc. If the original buyer backs out then the first backup offer has a chance to buy.
 They are not bound to perform, but they are given the chance.
 And if the first backup buyer has moved on, then the second one is approached and so on.